Asqatasun/Asqatasun/Home.md

 [Tanaguru](http://www.tanaguru.org/) is an enterprise grade [free-libre software](http://www.tanaguru.org/en/content/license-gnu-agpl) for web accessibility assessment.

-If you want to contribute, you can jump to the paragraph describing [[how to contribute to Tanaguru|/Tanaguru/Tanaguru/wiki/Contribute-to-Tanaguru]].
+If you want to contribute, you can jump to the paragraph describing [[how to contribute to Tanaguru|Contribute-to-Tanaguru]].
 For a description of Tanaguru's features, read on!

 # Features